crisk73/AO-basepack-Italy/README.md

 I'd like to share those pre-built tiles to be used either with AO or ME and also to be further improved or additional areas to be created.

-Hi-res mesh can be found here: [Coverage map viewfinderpanoramas.org](https://viewfinderpanoramas.org/dem1d.html) You need to manually copy elevation data files in each correct XX+XXX folder inside the Elevation_data folder in O4XP.
+30m res mesh can be found here: [Coverage map viewfinderpanoramas.org](https://viewfinderpanoramas.org/dem1d.html) You need to manually copy elevation data files in each correct XX+XXX folder inside the Elevation_data folder in O4XP.
+Another good source of hi-res mesh is https://portal.opentopography.org/dataCatalog?group=global

 Settings to pre-build tiles compatible with AO and ME are included.
 Remember to set skip_download and skip_converts to True in the O4XP App settings.